tc39/notes/es7/2015-11/nov-17.md

 #### Conclusion/Resolution

-Move to stage 4 (tomorrow when it’s added to @@unscopables)
+Move to stage 4 (tomorrow when it's added to @@unscopables)

 ## function.sent

 BT: We have not gotten any feedback at all, not from implementors, no implementations, no Babel

-YK: That’s scary; we need some feedback
+YK: That's scary; we need some feedback

 DE: Do we have reviewers?

-BT: It’s so tiny!
+BT: It's so tiny!
 It should be OK to add it.
 It would be almost impossible to design it  wrong.

 JM: But, does anybody need it?

 https://github.com/allenwb/ESideas/blob/master/Generator%20metaproperty.md

-SP: Let’s defer until we have a strong advocate with use cases
+SP: Let's defer until we have a strong advocate with use cases

-BT: There are use cases for it, it’s just that no one’s used it, because it’s not implemented anywhere
+BT: There are use cases for it, it's just that no one's used it, because it's not implemented anywhere

-YK: Is stage 2, only about completing the spec language? dave’s tweets say userland experiment
+YK: Is stage 2, only about completing the spec language? dave's tweets say userland experiment

-AK: The thing we’re trying to avoid is adding something to the language that won’t be useful for anyone
+AK: The thing we're trying to avoid is adding something to the language that won't be useful for anyone

 BT: Implementing something at Stage 2 carries quite a bit of risk